Hugo-SEQUIER/docs-trophe/docs/training.md

 Transparency and traceability are paramount in our training process.
 Each step of the training workflow is meticulously recorded and stored on a blockchain.
 This immutable ledger ensures that all actions are verifiable and auditable, fostering trust and accountability throughout the model development lifecycle.

-## Model Storage

-Upon completion of the training process, the finalized model is securely saved to a user-specific address.
-Additionally, the model is made accessible outside the application via the [Hugging Face Hub](https://huggingface.co), allowing for easy integration and deployment across different environments and applications.

 ### Metadata Storage

 Each training request logs essential metadata, including: